top of page

 Giorgio Fabbri

-BA, University of Bologna | MA, University of Rome III | MSW, Cal State Long Beach
+Education: B.A. – University of Bologna | M.A. – University of Rome III | M.S.W. – California State University, Long Beach

 Giorgio Fabbri is an Associate Clinician at The Anxiety Center, offering services in both Italian and English.
 With a rich and eclectic background that spans two continents, Giorgio brings a unique perspective to his practice, rooted in a deep understanding of cultural diversity and the universal quest for well-being.
 Giorgio believes in the transformative power of therapy to unlock joy, wisdom, and compassion.

 After graduating from the University of Rome III in 2004 with a Master's degree in Film Studies, Giorgio initially pursued a vibrant career in the film industry.
 Originally from the Tuscan town of Lucca, Italy, his journey took a significant turn after he moved to California in 2013, culminating in a Master’s in Social Work from California State University, Long Beach, in 2023.

 This diverse professional background, combining over 20 years in the creative arts with four years as a dedicated counselor and therapist, enables Giorgio to resonate deeply with creatives, introverts, and those feeling on the fringes of society.
 Giorgio’s therapeutic approach is eclectic and holistic, drawing on evidence-based practices such as Cognitive Behavioral Therapy (CBT), Exposure and Response Prevention (ERP), Compassion-Focused Therapy (CFT), and Mindfulness-Based Stress Reduction (MBSR).
 He is committed to creating a brave and nonjudgmental space where all clients are valued for their unique stories and strengths.

-My passion
+My Passion

-"My journey with mental health is deeply personal, having struggled with crippling anxiety throughout my life.
-It was not until I embraced the superpower of mindfulness and compassion that I began to see a path forward.
-I see compassion as “'courage to descend into the reality of the human experience” (Paul Gilbert, OBE).
-As an evolutionary psychology geek, I firmly believe that individuals facing mental health challenges are not merely machines with broken parts but rather humans with unmet needs.
-This perspective shapes my approach to therapy, where I incorporate not only the best practices from psychology but also the healing power of understanding and kindness.
-My background in film has made me a movie buff.
-I often use films in our sessions to illustrate psychotherapy concepts.
-Beyond the therapy room, I have a burgeoning addiction to pickleball, and I am a devoted husband and proud dad of a toddler."
+“My journey with mental health is deeply personal.
+I have struggled with crippling anxiety throughout my life, and it was not until I embraced the superpower of mindfulness and compassion that I began to see a path forward.
+I see compassion as 'courage to descend into the reality of the human experience' (Paul Gilbert, CBE).
+As an evolutionary psychology geek, I firmly believe that individuals facing mental health challenges are not broken but rather human beings with unmet needs.

 bottom of page